Royel Otis

-Royel Otis is an Australian indie pop duo from Sydney, formed in 2019 by Royel Maddell and Otis Pavlovic.
+Royel Otis is an Australian alternative rock and indie pop duo from Sydney, formed in 2019 by Royel Maddell and Otis Pavlovic.
 Their music encompasses the styles of indie rock, new wave, pop rock, post-punk and psychedelic rock.
 Royel Otis released three EPs, including Sofa Kings, before their debut studio album, Pratts & Pain, was released in February 2024.
 The duo won four awards at the 2024 ARIA Music Awards.
-Their sophomore studio album, Hickey, was released on 22 August 2025.
+Their second studio album, Hickey, was released on 22 August 2025.

 History

 2019–2023: Beginnings

 Royel Maddell (born Leroy Francis Bressington) and Otis Pavlovic had known of each other around the Byron Bay area and had family friends in common before Pavlovic sent Maddell some demos in 2019.
 They bonded over their shared love of the same bands and music, with Maddell claiming this was "the collaboration he'd been chasing his whole life".
 Prior to Royel Otis, Maddell fronted the band Cabins in the mid-2010s and in 2018 released a solo EP entitled S.O.R.E. under the name Leroy Francis.
-The band name Royel Otis is a combination of the first names of Maddell and Pavlovic, respectively.
+The band name Royel Otis is a combination of the first names of Maddell and Pavlovic, respectively, with Royel being an anagram of Maddell's real name Leroy.

 In October 2021, the duo released their debut EP Campus.
 This was followed in August 2022, with Bar n Grill of which included their breakthrough single "Oysters in My Pocket."
 Off the back of the single's success, Spotify selected Royel Otis for the platform's RADAR program.
 Their third EP Sofa Kings, released in March 2023, peaked at number 43 on the ARIA Charts following its physical release in July 2023.
 In September 2023, their song "Going Kokomo" was included in the EA Sports FC 24 soundtrack.
 Their song "Nack Nostalgia" was featured in The Sims 4; the duo also re-recorded their song in Simlish specifically for the game.